Anonymize-gitcode/ELSA/README.md

 ### Estimated cost

 The default smoke test issues a small number of short chat-completion calls (3 contracts across the LLM stages).
-With `gpt-3.5-turbo` this costs well under US$0.05; with a free Groq endpoint or a local Ollama model it is free.
+With `GPT-3.5-turbo`, this costs well under US$0.05; with a free Groq endpoint or a local Ollama model, it is free.

 ## System Requirements